-Finally, we note that EC-FT is in a sense more general than typical approaches to multimodal pre-training.
-While the image-based referential task we employ here works by promoting multimodal alignment, the range of possible communication tasks that can be used in EC-FT is huge, from directing other agents in an environment \citep{mordatch_emergence_2018} to controlling a robot \citep{das_tarmac_2019} to playing various types of games and reasoning about social dilemmas \citep{jaques_social_2019}.
-This wide range of tasks can incorporate many dimensions of communication that should be beneficial for NLP systems---e.g.\ other agents with their own private goals, social context, embodied control---that are not easily captured by multimodal pretraining \citep{bender-koller-2020-climbing, bisk-etal-2020-experience}.
-In terms of \citet{bisk-etal-2020-experience}'s \emph{world scopes} mentioned in the introduction, multimodal pretraining corresponds to world scope 3 (perception); EC-FT has the ability to move us much closer towards the final scopes 4 (embodiment and action) and 5 (the social world).
+Finally, we note that EC-FT is more general than typical approaches to multimodal pre-training.
+While the image-based task we employ here works by promoting multimodal alignment, the range of possible tasks that can be used in EC-FT is huge, from directing other agents \citep{mordatch_emergence_2018} to controlling a robot \citep{das_tarmac_2019} to playing games and reasoning about social dilemmas \citep{jaques_social_2019}.
+This wide range of tasks can incorporate many dimensions of communication that should be beneficial for NLP systems---e.g.\ other agents with their own private goals, social context, embodied control---that are not easily captured by multimodal pre-training \citep{bender-koller-2020-climbing, bisk-etal-2020-experience}.
+In terms of \citet{bisk-etal-2020-experience}'s \emph{world scopes} mentioned in the introduction, multimodal pre-training corresponds to world scope 3 (perception); EC-FT has the ability to move us much closer towards the final scopes 4 (embodiment and action) and 5 (the social world).

-\paragraph{Multimodal Fine-tuning} A related body of work focuses on adapting pretrained language-only models for use in multi-modal tasks.
+\paragraph{Multimodal Fine-tuning} A related body of work focuses on adapting pre-trained language-only models for use in multi-modal tasks.
 For example, \citet{tsimpoukelli_multimodal_2021} show that using a frozen language model and adapting a visual encoder to produce embeddings aligned with the LM's can be useful for few-shot learning in multimodal tasks like visual question answering. \citet{liang_modular_2022} make this approach more modular by additionally freezing the visual encoder and learning separate prompt vectors.
 In the EC-FT context, these works suffer some of the same limitations in world scope, but could provide very useful methods for the environment-to-sender adapter step discussed in Section~\ref{sec:methods_pipeline}.